abhiganit/EbolaCodes/NewModelCode/README.md

 Tuesday 19th August: Movement from Eh to Eg (recovery of hospitalizeed (suggest to ignore) Tues 19th Aug: Intermediate infectious compartment for those already in hospital (see experimental code)

+Tuesday 19th August: Reduce the rate of hospitalization for non-ebola patients through time (at stop them at a specific time)